skgigliotti/streamlit_tutorial/README.md

 # streamlit_tutorial

-This repo walks you through creating and deploy a data app in Python using [Streamlit](https://streamlit.io/).
+This repo walks you through creating and deploying a data app in Python using [Streamlit](https://streamlit.io/).
 It contains:

   * A small demo app to help you get started with Streamlit.
 This app contains interesting, real-world data.
   * Instructions for installing and running the demo app on your local machine.
   * Exercises for improving the app.
 These exercises cover common real-world tasks that come up when working with Streamlit.
   * Instructions for deploying your app to the internet.
-This will let you share your finished app with your friends and family.
+This will let you share your finished app with friends and family.

 You can view a copy of the final app [here](https://arilamstein-tutorial.streamlit.app/).